-- Reservoir Levels - A majority of the state's major reservoirs are experiencing diminishing inflows.
-In the ACT, reservoir levels have been relatively stable.
+- Reservoir Levels A majority of the state's major reservoirs are experiencing diminishing inflows.
+In the ACT, reservoir levels have been relatively stable, although the levels for both Allatoona and Carters lake are forecasted to drop.
 ACF inflows have dropped to the point that the Corps is now relying on storage to meet the 5000cfs low flow requirement at Woodruff Dam.
-The reservoirs are in zone 2.
-In the Savannah Basin, both Hartwell and Thurmond are in level 2. - Short-term Climate Prediction The Climate Prediction Center outlook for temperature and precipitation for September-November, 2016 calls for normal temperatures and below normal precipitation for most of the state. - Water Supplies In general, water systems are not reporting issues with water supply, though an increasing number are beginning to report impacts.
-Some systems that rely on direct withdrawals from surface water or small wells are expressing concern about dropping water levels.
-An increasing number of systems are implementing voluntary public awareness campaigns and/or utilizing secondary water sources and one is considering submitting a drought response variance application.
-For the first time since 2011, one system began releasing water from its reservoir which was built and designed to augment streamflows in the river from which they withdraw raw water.
+In the ACF, Lanier has entered zone 3, WestPoint and George are in zone 1, although George is forecasted to enter zone 2 in the next week or so.
+In the Savannah Basin, both Hartwell and Thurmond are in level 3 and are in drought level 2 operations. - Short-term Climate Prediction The Climate Prediction Center outlook for temperature and precipitation for September-November, 2016 calls for normal temperatures and below normal precipitation for most of the state. - Water Supplies While there are no widespread water supply issues, an increasing number of systems are reporting impacts.
+A growing number of systems that rely on direct withdrawals from surface water or small wells are closely watching their drought contingency plan triggers and are expressing concern about dropping water levels.
+As of this report EPD has granted one drought response variance and has received three additional applications.